Culture of the Czech Republic: Art

-The art tradition in the Czech lands starts with engravings on mammoth tusks found in Pavlov and Předmostí at Přerov, and various Venus figurines, the most famous being the Venus of Dolní Věstonice.
+The art tradition in the Czech lands began with engravings on mammoth tusks found in Pavlov and Předmostí at Přerov, and various Venus figurines, the most famous being the Venus of Dolní Věstonice.
 Artists from medieval times are mostly anonymous.
 The three most notable might be Master of the Litoměřice Altarpiece, Master of the Třeboň Altarpiece and Master of Vyšší Brod.
 Another notable Czech gothic artist is Master Theodoric, a court painter of the Holy Roman Emperor Charles IV and his work in Karlštejn.
-Karel Škréta's portraits, Wenceslaus Hollar's engravings and etchings or Ferdinand Brokoff's statues on Charles Bridge belong among the best examples of Czech baroque art.
+Karel Škréta's portraits, Wenceslaus Hollar's engravings and etchings or Ferdinand Brokoff's statues on Charles Bridge are notable examples of Czech Baroque art.

-One of the most prominent Czech romanticist painters was Josef Mánes, whose pupil was the versatile draftsman, illustrator and facade decorator Mikoláš Aleš.
+One of the most prominent Czech Romantic painters was Josef Mánes, whose pupil was the versatile draftsman, illustrator and facade decorator Mikoláš Aleš.
 One of the leading figures of Art Nouveau was Alphonse Mucha, best known for his theatrical posters and decorative panels.
 Bohumil Kubišta created some of the most influential works of Czech expressionism and cubism.
-Josef Lada was one of the most notable Czech illustrators of the 20th century together with Zdeněk Burian, famous for his work in Paleoart.
-One of the founding figures of modern Czech abstract art was František Kupka, whose painting Divertimento II sold in 2020 set the new Czech auction record.
-Zdeněk Miler was one of the most recognized Czech animators and cartoonists, known for his character of The Little Mole (Krteček in Czech).
-Possibly the best known contemporary Czech artist is David Černý known for his installations in public spaces.
+Josef Lada was one of the most notable Czech illustrators of the 20th century together with Zdeněk Burian, famous for his work in paleoart.
+One of the founding figures of modern Czech abstract art was František Kupka, whose painting Divertimento II sold in 2020 set a Czech auction record.
+Zdeněk Miler was one of the most recognised Czech animators and cartoonists, known for his character of The Little Mole (Krteček in Czech).